pearpages/javascript-patterns/README.md

 > **Singleton** Pattern ensures a class has only one instance, and provides a global point of access to it.

+> **The Command Pattern** encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.

+> **Macro Commands** are a simple extension of Command that allow multiple commands to be invoked.
+Likewise, Macro Commands can easily support undo().

 ## Dependency Inversion

 + If you use **new**, you'll be holding a reference to a concrete class.
 Use factory to get around that!